marvelefe/vit-brain-tumor/README.md

 ## Evaluating the Model

 During training, the model is evaluated against the validation dataset.
-Post-training, a confusion matrix is generated and saved as `confusion_matrix.png`, offering insights into the model's classification performance.
+Post-training, a confusion matrix is generated and saved as `confusion_matrix.png`, and provides insights into the model's classification performance.

 ## Testing on a New Image